 OTTER ADDITION - Moe, a year-and-a-half old male North American river otter, arrived at the Center from the Woodland Park Zoo in Seattle, WA.
 He is the latest to be introduced to the group of otters that live at Center.
 As part of normal procedure, Moe spent some time "quarantined" from the other otters to insure his health and theirs.
 He continued to receive enrichment throughout that time, and after he was deemed healthy by our veterinarian, Moe was able to shift into the den spaces near the other otters.
-He and Clarke have been sharing the habitat.
-Our animal keepers have observed the two males grooming each other, foraging regularly and exploring the habitat together.
+He can be seen foraging for food regularly and exploring the habitat.

-Come visit and check out this busy duo!
+Come visit and check out this busy otter!

 Bo is the most recent addition of grizzly bears that reside at the Center.